-• Homework: Homework will be assigned after almost every class and it will primarily come from the textbook (there is no online homework for this class).
+- Homework: Homework will be assigned after almost every class and it will primarily come from the textbook (there is no online homework for this class).
 I will not collect all of your homework and grade each assignment.
 However, on exam days you need to bring all of your homework with you to class.
-I will collect 2 assignments on exam days.
-Before you take the exam, I will pick two of these assignments at random, and you will turn them in when you are finished with your exam.
+I will collect one assignment on exam days.
+Before you take the exam, I will pick one of these assignments at random and you will turn it in when you are finished with your exam.
 I will not accept late homework.
-(Make sure your homework is stapled.)
+Make sure your homework is stapled, has the assignment number on the front page, and exercise numbers listed on the front page or else points will be deducted.
 If you turn in the wrong homework assignment, then you will receive a zero for that assignment.
 It is your responsibility to make sure that you are organized and turn in the correct homework assignment.
-The homework will be graded on a scale of 1-5 where 5 is a perfect score.
-I will be primarily grading the homework on effort and to give you feedback.

-In addition, I will also ask you to read ahead in the textbook before attending lecture.
-Reading the textbook will be crucial for this class.
-The material will be very theoretical and the more exposure you have to the topics, the better you will understand the overarching concepts.
+The homework will be graded on a scale of 1 10 where 10 is a perfect score.
+I will be primarily grading the homework on effort and to give you feedback. - Board Quizzes: There will be 4 quizzes in this class.
+I do not allow make up quizzes.
+In the calendar below, I have included the tentative dates of the quizzes.
+The quizzes will be done on the board in groups of at most three people.
+During the first and second week of class, I will discuss the details of how these board quizzes will be conducted.
+There will also be a quiz at the end of the first week of class testing your knowledge of Math 212 fundamentals and will be given at the end of the first week of class. - Tests: There will be a total of 4 exams in the class: 3 midterms and 1 final.
+I do not give make up exams, with the possible exception of the final exam under extreme circumstances.
+In the event that you miss an exam, you will be permitted to replace the zero you received on one midterm exam by your next midterm (or final exam in the event you miss the third midterm) grade on a percentage equivalent basis.
+You can use a graphing calculator for the exams.
+The final exam will be cumulative.